Guide for Authors

 Subdivision

-Divide your article into several subsections.
-Do NOT number the sections.
-Any subsection may be given a brief heading.
+Divide your article into several subsections and number the sections.
+Any subsection may be given a brief heading, for example Ethical approval.
 Each heading should appear on its own separate line.
-Please use different formats for each tier of headings e.g. Tier1: Materials and methods; Tier2:Design and participants.
+The journal SMHS is now using a section numbering system.
+Please use different formats for each tier of headings e.g.

 Essential title page information